Orlando-Codecamp/orlandocodecamp.github.io/location.md

 <p />

-Orlando Code Camp 2024 will be held on February 24th 2024 at Seminole State College in Sanford, FL.
+Orlando Code Camp 2025 will be held on April 5th 2025 at Seminole State College in Sanford, FL.

 ## Event Address